-This formula can be understood as follows.
-If the individual invests γ extra in growth, then the individual will grow a little.
+Suppose the individual invests a small fraction γ more than π in growth and maintenance for a short period of time ε and then goes into maintenance mode.
+The individual's remaining reproduction will be given by growth, then the individual will grow a little.
 Its future reproductive capacity will increase a bit to ξ^ .
 Because survival is assumed to rise with size, its mortality will be somewhat reduced to μ^ .
 However, its reproductive output over the period from now to ε will be slightly lower.
 Note that we assume that during the growth interval of length ε , size is constant at the level ξ and jumps to its new value ξ^ only at the end of the interval.